sorbet/sorbet/website/docs/error-reference.md

 Basically, Sorbet can emit more reliable warnings when users declare their intent to create a new type alias.)

+## 5035

+> Method \_ is marked override but does not override anything

+No corresponding `overridable` was found.

+- Check the ancestors of the class defining the `override`.
+- Check that the file defining the `overridable` method has a sigil greater than `ignore`.

 ## 5036

 See [5014](#5014).
 5036 is the same error as [5014](#5014) but slightly modified